How Much Mortgage Can You Get For £1,500 Per Month?

 How much mortgage can you get for approximately £1,500 per month?

 It’s always helpful to get a visual idea of what your mortgage payments could look like.
-So, we’re going to run through a few different examples showing how much you can potentially borrow.
+So, we will run through a few different examples showing how much you can borrow.

 These calculations are based on various monthly payment levels, including £1,400, £1,500, £1,600 and £1,700 per month, for a 25-year term and a 10% deposit.